+The exponential probability density function is built upon the general exponential function where the variable is an exponent: .
+This equation can be converted to a natural system of logarithms with a base e that has an approximate value of 2.71828.
+The exponential probability density function is valuable with a number of practical applications.
 The exponential distribution is often concerned with the amount of time until some specific event occurs.
 For example, the amount of time (beginning now) until an earthquake occurs has an exponential distribution.
-Other examples include the length of time, in minutes, of long distance business telephone calls, and the amount of time, in months, a car battery lasts.
+Other examples include the length of time, in minutes, of long-distance business telephone calls and the amount of time, in months, a car battery lasts.
 It can be shown, too, that the value of the change that you have in your pocket or purse approximately follows an exponential distribution.

 Values for an exponential random variable occur in the following way.
 There are fewer large values and more small values.
 For example, marketing studies have shown that the amount of money customers spend in one trip to the supermarket follows an exponential distribution.
 There are more people who spend small amounts of money and fewer people who spend large amounts of money.

 Exponential distributions are commonly used in calculations of product reliability, or the length of time a product lasts.
 A firm will use the exponential distribution analysis to set the number of months they will provide a warranty based upon the probability of a specific time until the failure of the product.